hdchinh/personal-notes/source/_posts/2020-01-05-sql-performance-explained-notes.md

 label: "[#book]"
 ---

-> The notes of mine after read SQL Performance Explained Ebook.
+> The notes of mine after read SQL Performance Explained Ebook (boring, but helpful).

 ## Anatomy of an Index